npge/npge/README.md

 Objects of `Fragment`, `Block` and `AlignmentRow` require manual deletion.
-If you create instance of one of these classes, you are responsible for deleting it manually or transfering ownership to other object which in turn is deleted automatically.
+If you create instance of one of these classes, you are responsible for deleting it manually or transferring ownership to other object which in turn is deleted automatically.
 `Fragment` owns corresponding `AlignmentRow`.
 `Block` (if it is not `weak`) owns all `Fragment`s it has.